MohammadrezaPourreza/Spider2/Spider2-Text2SQL/README.md

 - `db`: the database id to which this question is addressed.
 - `question`: the natural language question
 - `external_knowledge`: The filenames of external knowledge, documentation, and information required to answer this question are stored in documents.
+- `special_functions`: Special functions that may be needed to answer this question.

 ```